jek-bao-choo/splunk-otel-example/apm-cs/aspdotnetcore2dot2-auto-instr/README.md

 7. Download CLRProfiler from https://github.com/signalfx/signalfx-dotnet-tracing/releases/latest

+Below has two approaches, namely A and B.

+---

+# Approach A - environment variables along with docker run (recommended).

 8. In Dockerfile add the CLRProfiler by copying the distribution into container Note: Take note of the version e.g. signalfx-dotnet-tracing_0.1.xxxxxxx_amd64.deb
 ```
 WORKDIR /app